arunehealth/DiabeticProject/README.md

 Model application:
 Packages used:
-Pandas, numpy, matplotlib.pyplot, seaborn, scikit Visualization of this was also done in “Tableau”
+Pandas, numpy, matplotlib.pyplot, seaborn, sklearn Visualization of this was also done in “Tableau”
 Acknowledgements:
 Dmitri for sharing the data sets